Wondering what to do with that can of hominy? This blog post has all the answers, plus mouthwatering recipes to get you started!

 Where to Buy Hominy

 If you don’t have the time to make it (and let’s be honest, most of us don’t, myself included), cans of prepared hominy are available in the grocery stores located near the other canned vegetables.
 I use canned hominy nearly 100 percent of the time, and the flavor is great!

 If you can’t find any local to you, here are a few options to purchase it online:

 What’s the Difference Between Corn and Hominy?

 The soaking process is what makes the difference.
 Hominy is puffed up to three times its original size.
 It imparts a bit of its nutty flavor to dishes but blends well with almost anything it’s cooked with.

 In Mexico, ground hominy is also commonly mixed with water and milk to make atole, a popular drink during the cold winter months and the holidays.
-It can be flavored in different ways, such as with chocolate, nuts fruits.
+It can be flavored in different ways, such as with chocolate (called champurrado), as well as nuts and fruits.

-Unlike traditional corn that can make its way intact through your digestive tract, hominy’s vitamins are readily available for use by your body.
-Hominy is full of B vitamins and by soaking it, there is added calcium.
+Unlike traditional corn, which can make its way intact through your digestive tract, hominy’s vitamins are readily available for use by your body.
+Hominy is full of B vitamins, and by soaking it, there is added calcium.

-It is often used by those on low-fat diet as well as those trying to lose weight.
-Better yet, it also happens to be gluten free.
-Therefore, it’s a grain that can easily be enjoyed by anyone!
+It is often used by those on a low-fat diet as well as those trying to lose weight.
+Better yet, it also happens to be gluten-free.
+Therefore, it’s a grain that can easily be enjoyed by anyone